Is Henna Cultural Appropriation?

 Cultural appropriation is about taking.
+There are ways to participate in culture, like the art of henna, without cultural appropriation.
 At Mihenna, we focus on sharing.

 What is Cultural Sharing?

 Cultural sharing, also called cultural exchange, is an act of mutually beneficial sharing of cultural elements and beliefs.
 Because we live in a society where different cultures frequently come into contact with each other, cultural sharing is an inevitable part of our lives.
 It’s also an important aspect of creating a diverse and compassionate community.

 Some of the most common cultural sharing happens through art and music.
 Both are ways to express our human nature, innermost feelings, and common experiences.
 It’s not uncommon to connect with a painting or song from outside your culture because it speaks to some feeling you’ve had or an event you’ve also been through.
 Self-expression is a natural way for humans to connect over the emotions and experiences shared throughout a lifetime.